alaindet/learn-rust/courses/the-book/__notes__/bookmark.md

-83
+88
-Using Structs to structure related data
+An Example Program Using Structs